python/cpython/Doc/library/sqlite3.rst

 .. method:: Cursor.execute(sql, [parameters])

-   Executes a SQL statement.
+   Executes an SQL statement.
 The SQL statement may be parametrized (i. e. placeholders instead of SQL literals).
 The :mod:`sqlite3` module supports two kinds of placeholders: question marks (qmark style) and named placeholders (named style).